 With plenty of room for two anglers and their gear, all of our float boats are either dory-style drift boats or rubber rafts designed specifically for fly fishing.
-For fishermen who enjoy wading as well, we can always pull ashore to get up close and personal with an especially productive stretch of water.
 Full-day float trips provide you with more than six hours of fishing time on the water.

 *You’re always welcome to bring your own gear if you’d prefer, however we can’t knock anything off the price for doing so.

 Colorado Fishing License Fishing licenses are required for all trip participants over the age of 16.
 If you want to save time you can purchase them online before you arrive, or you can wait and do it at the shop.